microsoft/confidential-sidecar-containers/examples/skr/TROUBLESHOOTING.md

 err: pulling AKV response body failed: http response status equal to 404 Not Found
 ```

-To resolve this issue, ensure that:
+Ensure that:

-- the key name ("kid" field) in the importkeyconfig.json file matches the key name ("SkrClientKID") field in the ARM template
+- the "kid" field in the importkeyconfig.json matches "SkrClientKID" field in the ARM template

 ## HTTP GET Failed Error